-- 7.1 We are required to include the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between ourselves and the Gambling Commission, and the functions under section 350 of the Act with the respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act. - 7.2 The principle that this licensing authority applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 1998 will not be contravened. - 7.3 We will also have regard to the Guidance issued by the Gambling Commission to Licensing Authorities, as well as any future relevant

-- regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005. - 7.4 Should any protocol on information exchange be established in the future, such protocols will be publicly available.
+- 7.1 We are required to include the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between ourselves and the Gambling Commission, and the functions under section 350 of the Act with the respect to the exchange of information between it and the other persons listed in schedule 6 to the Act. - 7.2 The principle that this licensing authority applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 2018 and the General Data Protection Regulations 2016 will not be contravened. - 7.3 We will also have regard to the Guidance issued by the Gambling Commission to Licensing Authorities, as well as any future relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005. - 7.4 Should any protocol on information exchange be established in the future, such protocols will be publicly available.

-8. Enforcement
+8. Licensing Authority Functions